Tengzhou

-Tengzhou (滕州 (Téngzhōu)) is a county-level city of Zaozhuang, Shandong province of the People's Republic of China, and is the site of the feudal vassal State of Teng during the Spring and Autumn period.
+Tengzhou (滕州 (Téngzhōu)) is a county-level city of Zaozhuang, Shandong province of the People's Republic of China.
+It is the site of the feudal vassal State of Teng during the Spring and Autumn period.

 Tengzhou was likely the birthplace of the philosopher Mozi, and the city hosts the Mozi Memorial Hall (墨子纪念馆 (墨子紀念館)) to commemorate him.

-The Mayor of Tengzhou is Liu Wenqiang, and the Tengzhou Party Committee Secretary is Shao Shiguan.
+The mayor of Tengzhou is Liu Wenqiang, and the Tengzhou Party Committee Secretary is Shao Shiguan.

 Tengzhou has an area of 1485 km2, and a population of 1,756,300 as of 2019.
+As of the end of 2022, the resident population of Tengzhou was 1,553,200.

 History

 The settlement of Tengzhou is said to date back to the Yellow Emperor.

 After the collapse of the Shang dynasty, present-day Tengzhou became the center of the independent Teng state.
 Eventually, it was conquered by the Qin state.

 Upon the reunification of the region, the region became incorporated as Teng County (滕县 (滕縣)).
 It remained as Teng County until the Jin Dynasty, when it became the Tengyang Prefecture (滕阳州 (滕陽州)).
 The prefecture was abolished at the start of the Ming Dynasty.

 From 1945 to 1953, the county changed administration numerous times, before finally becoming Teng County.

 On March 7, 1988, Teng County became the county-level city of Tengzhou.